YasinOmer/ziggis/ZigGis/readme.txt

 Quick installation steps:

-zigGIS is developed with .NET 2.0 framework and ArcObject .NET assemblies, so you have to make sure you have both in the computer where you want to install zigGIS.
+zigGIS should correctly work with ArcGIS Desktop 9.0 (you must have esri service pach 3!), 9.1 and 9.2. zigGIS is developed with .NET 2.0 framework and ArcObject .NET assemblies, so you have to make sure you have both in the computer where you want to install zigGIS.
 After having checked and maybe installed both, you can finally install zigGIS.